nuvious/pam-duress/docs/Contributing.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the GNU LESSER GENERAL PUBLIC LICENSE v3
 In short, when you submit code changes, your submissions are understood to be under the same [LGPL v3](https://www.gnu.org/licenses/lgpl-3.0.txt) that covers the project.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)